kumuluz/kumuluzee-streaming/README.md

 listener or a MDB.
 Please pay attention to the fact that you can only use application scoped beans in the `@StreamListener` annotated method.

-The annotation takes three parameters:
+The annotation takes four parameters:

 - `topics` an array of topics names, if none is defined the name of the annotated method will be used as a topic name.
 - `config` is the configuration prefix name for the KumuluzEE configuration.
 The default value is `consumer`.
 - `batchListener` a boolean value, for enabling batch message consuming.
 The default value is `false`.
+- `configOverrides` covered in the section _overriding configuration_ below.
+The default value is empty array (`{}`).

-The example shows a @StreamListener annotated topicName method with default configuration prefix name:
+The example shows a `@StreamListener` annotated _topicName_ method with default configuration prefix name:

 ```java
 @StreamListener